Back to writing

 - are highly trafficked, because spammers need to hit as many people as possible before getting caught.

-- provide otherwise legitimate value to your life, so that you will not simply leave the venue after the spammers invade.
+- provide otherwise legitimate value to your life, so that you will not simply leave the space after the spammers invade.

-Your email inbox and your telephone are systems for communicating with people you know, and spammers abuse it to send you junk.
-Web forums are systems for conversation, and spammers abuse them by making fake posts.
-Grocery stores are systems for buying food, and spammers abuse the traffic flow to hand out fliers.
+Your email inbox and your telephone are spaces for communicating with people you know, and spammers abuse it to send you junk.
+Web forums are spaces for conversation, and spammers abuse them by making fake posts.
+Grocery stores are spaces for buying food, and spammers abuse the traffic flow to hand out fliers.
 Parking lots are part of our transit system, and spammers leave advertisements under your wipers because you're not there to stop them.
 The front door of your house is for yourself and your guests, and spammers abuse it by turning it into ad space.

 People dump their ugly fliers on your doorstep, and for some reason the onus is on you to clean it up and hang a No Soliciting sign to stop it from happening again.
 Do we also need to hang a "Please don't throw eggs at my house" sign, just in case?
 How about "No Bombing"?